TRACKING THE PROMISES:

 As part of the Elsie Initiative for women in peace operations, Canada has helped train police women in Zambia, and military women in Ghana.
 This programme was announced in November 2017 but did not start the actual training programmes unitl the new century.
 Canada also provided training for "engagement teams" (first female and then mixed).

-The Canadian Armed Forces (Canadian Defence Academy) declined to provide the United Nations with digital simulations (www.peacekeepingsim.net) for UN training of peacekeepers, though these had been developed by academics willing to offer the fruits of this work for free.
-So other countries are taking the lead in the void left by Canada.
+The Canadian Armed Forces (specifically the Canadian Defence Academy) declined to provide the United Nations with digital simulations (www.peacekeepingsim.net) for UN training of peacekeepers, though these had been developed by academics willing to offer the fruits of this work for free.
+So other countries took the lead in the void left by Canada.
+The simulation has been tested and used in a half-dozen countries.
+It is now available for free online at https://www.peacekeepingsim.net/pks1-investigating-atrocity-web-build/.

-Conclusion: very little of the promised leadership in training has been shown.
+Conclusion: very little of the promised leadership in peacekeeping training has been shown.
+Significant opportunities were missed.

 INTELLECTUAL/POLITICAL/POLICY CONTRIBUTIONS^